 This is 2-shot stitch taken from Keota Colorado, 65 miles east of Ft.
 Collins, taken on August 6, 2010.
-Very dark skies, warm night, no wind, using a Pentax MX 35 mm
+Very dark skies, warm night, no wind,

 Wide Field Milky Way Southern Summer Sky From Keota, Colorado